oltenxyz/docker-bind/README.md

-This fork was created because the Dockerhub image is not being maintained anymore.
+This fork was created because the Docker Hub image sameersbn/docker-bind is not maintained anymore.

-# oltenxyz/bind:9.16.1-20210508
+# oltenxyz/bind:9.16.1-20220322

 - [Introduction](#introduction)
   - [Contributing](#contributing)